jmshal/pokevision-cli/readme.md

+**The PokéVision servers are now behind CloudFlare DDoS protection, meaning right now the tool does not function.
+I've contacted the PokéVision team to see if we can work out a solution - as this tool is meant to lessen the load teams put on their servers.**

 # (Unofficial) PokéVision CLI

 This tool allows you to talk directly to the PokéVision API servers.
 Right now there is only one command - `pokevision watch`, which monitors the coordinates provided for new Pokémon, and logs their location & expiration time.